salesforcecli/plugin-user/messages/create.md

     * The values of the required fields of the User sObject are the corresponding values of the administrator user.
     * The user has no password.

 Use the --set-alias flag to assign a simple name to the user that you can reference in later CLI commands.
 When this command completes, it displays the new username and user ID.
-Run the "<%= config.bin %> user display" command to get more information about the new user.
+Run the "<%= config.bin %> org user display" command to get more information about the new user.

 For more information about user limits, defaults, and other considerations when creating a new scratch org user, see https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_scratch_orgs_users.htm.